dfernandez79/barman/README.md

 Before contributing with a _pull request_ do a `grunt dist` to run the linter and unit tests.

-To understand the source code, or create your own library, see the [design notes].
+A good starting point to understand the source code and design of the library are the [design notes].

 ### Running _integration tests_